Board of Trustees

 Steven Pratt President

-Steven Pratt is a licensed Architect in Texas based out of Houston, and is also licensed in 25+ States across the Country.
+Steven is a licensed architect in Texas based out of Houston, and is also licensed in 25+ states across the country.
 A native Texan, he has had the opportunity to live in various locales from coast to coast, as well as overseas.
-Beyond the practice of Architecture, Steven loves spending time with his Family and Pets and is enthusiastic about Music, Art, and Fitness.
-Although work typically keeps him confined to a desk, he and his Family love outdoor adventures and are perpetually able to find exciting destinations to visit and explore.
+Beyond the practice of architecture, Steven loves spending time with his family and pets and is enthusiastic about music, art, and fitness.
+Although work typically keeps him confined to a desk, he and his family love outdoor adventures and are perpetually able to find exciting destinations to visit and explore.

 Tomislav Gracanin Vice President